lewinl349/Github-Dashboard/README.md

 - (Languages: Javascript, Typescript)

 ## Features
-- Summary of languages used and other profile stats
+- Visualizations of languages used and other profile stats
-- Add local git repositories
+- Summary of upcoming tasks
 - For each repo: TODO list, notes, custom icon
 - AI Assistant to help with commits